pfeilbr/deep-and-machine-learning-playground/README.md

 ## To save container changes

-for example to save software installs (e.g. apache mxnet was added to iamge)
+for example to save software installs (e.g. apache mxnet was added to image

 ```sh
 # list images to find commit id